8none1/octopus_powerups/README.md

 The main GitHub repository is here: [https://github.com/8none1/octopus_powerups](https://github.com/8none1/octopus_powerups)

+## Disclaimer

+**Use at your own risk.** This project is provided as-is for informational purposes.
+I take no responsibility for any actions taken based on this data, any automation failures, missed events, data inaccuracies, or any other consequences of using this service.
+Users are solely responsible for how they use this data and any automations they create with it.

+This is an independent project and is not affiliated with, endorsed by, or supported by Octopus Energy.

 ## Affiliate Code

 You can get £50 credit if you sign up to Octopus using this link: [https://share.octopus.energy/great-kiwi-634](https://share.octopus.energy/great-kiwi-634)